-The Interstitial Lung Disease (ILD) Clinic and the Sarcoidosis Service are located at Brigham and Women's Hospital.
+The ILD Clinic and the Sarcoidosis Service are located at Brigham and Women's Hospital.
 Our setting within an academic medical center allows patients access to a full range of leading-edge medical and surgical programs.

 We work closely with the Division of Thoracic Surgery and the Lung Transplant Program, expediting referrals for patients requiring specialized surgical care.
 Our Pulmonary Rehabilitation Program is also available.
 In addition, we offer access to a wide range of clinical research, including clinical trials.